Mariana crow: Distribution and ecology

 The Mariana crow inhabits second growth and mature forests, as well as coastal strand vegetation, but nests only in native limestone forest.
 It preferentially nests in the crowns of two canopy-emergent tree species: yoga tree (Elaeocarpus joga) and the fig Ficus prolixa.
-The crow used to be distributed throughout the forested regions of Guam and Rota.
+The crow currently is only found on the island of Rota.
 It disappeared from southern Guam in the 1960s and from central Guam in the 1970s, mostly inhabiting Andersen Air Force Base.
 Its population on Rota has also decreased.

 Diet

 Extremely versatile, the Mariana crow is an opportunistic omnivore, feeding on insects, lizards, other birds' eggs, hermit crabs, fruits, and seeds.

 Nesting

 The Mariana crow begins nesting as early as July and as late as May.
 The nest is a large, cupped platform of small sticks, lined with leaf fibers.
 Clutch size varies from 1 to 4 eggs, and both parents incubate the eggs, brood the chicks, and care for the juveniles even after they fledge.
 Parental care has been known to range from 5 to 18 months, and juveniles may take as long as 3 years before entering the adult breeding cycle.